 - Optimize Images: Compress images using tools like TinyPNG or ImageOptim and convert them to modern formats like WebP for better performance without sacrificing quality.

-- Monitor Performance Metrics: Utilize tools like Google Analytics and Core Web Vitals to track essential metrics like page speed, user interactions, and engagement patterns.
+- Monitor Performance Metrics: Utilize tools like Google Analytics and Core Web Vitals to track essential metrics like page speed, user interactions, and engagement patterns, and to monitor your site’s performance over time.

 - Review Hosting Services: Ensure your web host provides adequate resources to handle traffic and deliver fast loading times.

-Addressing these factors enhances the user experience and improves engagement, resulting in better retention and conversions.
+Addressing these factors enhances the user experience and increases engagement, thereby improving retention and conversions.

 Learn About: 5 Essential WordPress Tasks You Should Never DIY for a Smooth-Running Site